 While he may have lost some of the popularity that he enjoyed in the 1940s and 1950s, Superman is still one of the most important characters that DC Comics publishes, and many of the greatest stories in comic book history have involved Big Blue.

-To celebrate SUPERMAN DAY – declared by DC Comics in 2013 in anticipation of the Man of Steel movie – I thought I would take a look at some of my favorite Superman stories.
+To celebrate NATIONAL SUPERHERO DAY – a day designated by rival Marvel Comics in 1995 – I thought I would take a look at some of my favorite Superman stories.